 These scientists work largely to spearhead research to find cures or improve situations, whether they're addressing a disease or an environmental problem.
 In the lab, they work with cell counters, microscopes and cutting-edge robotic equipment.
 An advanced education is usually required in order to become a biological scientist in any discipline or industry.

 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that job opportunities for biological technicians is expected to grow by 5% from 2014 to 2024, which is as fast as the rate for all job opportunities within the United States.
-As of May 2015, the median annual salary for biological technicians was $41,650, according to the BLS.
-General biological scientists, on the other hand, are reported as earning a median annual salary of $75,150 per year.
-Employment of biochemists and biophysicists, in particular, is estimated to increase by 8% between 2014 and 2024, which is comparable to the national average for all careers.
+The U.S. Bureau of Labor Statistics (BLS) reports that job opportunities for biological technicians is expected to grow by 3% from 2018 to 2028, which is slower than the average rate for all job opportunities within the United States.
+As of May 2018, the median annual salary for biological technicians was $44,500, according to the BLS.
+General biological scientists, on the other hand, are reported as earning a median annual salary of $79,590 per year.
+Employment of biochemists and biophysicists, in particular, is estimated to increase by 6% between 2018 and 2028, which is comparable to the national average for all careers.
 The BLS does not offer information for research associates.

 Biology Lab Careers: Education Requirements